ShezahFalak/telco-churn-analysis/README.md

 ## Dataset
 - IBM Telco Customer Churn dataset (Kaggle)
 - Includes customer tenure, contract type, churn status, and estimated CLTV
+- Note: The dataset was loaded into a local MySQL database for analysis; raw data files are not stored in this repository.

 ## Objectives
 - Measure overall customer churn